jimhigson/oboe.js-dissertation/main/main.md

 explicitly streaming server would improve the situation further, because all network data transfer may be thought of as a stream, it is not required to start taking advantage of progressive REST.
-Whilst HTTP servers capable of streaming are quite common, there seems to be no published general-purpose, streaming-receptive REST client library.
 A streaming client is the MVP and is the programming deliverable for this project.

 Criteria for success